mostlydev/terra.dmwl/README.md

 # Terra DICOM Worklist Server

-This is a standalone worklist provider for the `terradb` application.
+This is a standalone worklist SCP provider for the `terradb` application.
 The implementation is deliberately split into DMWL management classes and database interface classes.
+See notes at the end about how to make this a worklist daemon for other database schemas.

-It is a very rudimentary implementaiton.
-Briefly, it:
+This is all very rudimentary.
+Briefly, this application:

-- Prunes old worklist records from a wlmscpfs data directory
-- Queries the terra database
-- Generates dcmtk DCM dump files using the available data in the exam table
+- Generates DCMTk "dump" files based on a data mapping class
-- Converts those dump files into DCM using dump2dcm
+- Converts those dump files into DCM .wl records using dump2dcm
 - Provides a way to run wlmscpfs and pipe output to a log file